mo-soleimani/mo-soleimani.github.io/_pages/about.md

 ---
 permalink: /
-title: "MAHDI SULEIMANY; A Scholar Committed to Peace and Sustainability among Nations and Generations"
+title: "MAHDI SULEIMANY<br>A Scholar Committed to Peace and Sustainability among Nations and Generations"
 author_profile: true
 redirect_from:
   - /about/